-An accessible video component comes with a transcript.
-I’ll describe pain points in the experience of transcripts in the Single Digital Presence video component.
-Then I present a design that addresses these issues.
-Last, I extend the design to accommodate transcripts in more languages, including right-to-left scripts such as Arabic.
+An accessible video component should come with a transcript to meet WCAG Success Criterion 1.2.8 Media Alternative (Prerecorded).
+In this post, I’ll describe pain points in the current experience of transcripts in the Single Digital Presence video component 1.
+I’ll then present an alternative design that addresses these issues.
+Last, I extended the design to accommodate transcripts in more languages, including right-to-left scripts such as Arabic.

-Using Single Digital Presence to add a video creates a link to view the transcript.
+The Single Digital Presence video component has a link to view the transcript.
 A link to the transcript is a sufficient way to meet Success Criterion 1.2.8 Media Alternative (Prerecorded).
-But, people who click to view the transcript navigate away from the current page to a generated page.
+However, people who click to view the transcript navigate away from the current page to a generated transcript page.
+Navigating away from the video to a new resource is the first problem.

 a link navigates the user to a new resource, taking them away from the current context